 Yet another study shows that Cancer patients who exercise regularly have a better recovery rate

-But the NHS is woefully short of physiotherapists, and just to get a referral for an assessment (not treatment) can take 3 – 4 months.
+The NHS is woefully short of physiotherapists, and relies on ‘off-the-shelf- exercise plans, which work for some, but generally NOT for cancer survivors who have complex needs for lymphoedema, osteoporosis, neuropathy and generally getting on with their life.
+But just to get a referral for an assessment (not treatment) can take 3 – 4 months.
 GPs need to be chivied to ensure they mark referrals as URGENT – otherwise you can just get left behind.

 Or end up going privately.